-The Baptistery of San Giovanni is one of the monuments of the Piazza dei Miracoli, in Pisa.
-The baptistery stands in front of the Cathedral of Santa Maria Assunta, south of the Camposanto Monumentale (monumental cemetery) and about 170 meters from the famous Leaning Tower of Pisa.
+The Baptistery of San Giovanni is a religious building in Pisa, located in the beautiful Piazza dei Miracoli.
+The Baptistery stands in front of the Cathedral of Santa Maria Assunta, south of the Camposanto Monumentale (monumental cemetery), and about 170 meters from the famous Leaning Tower of Pisa.

 The construction of the building began in 1152, to replace a smaller baptistery located north-east of the Cathedral, where the Camposanto is now located.
-It was built in Romanesque style by the architect Diotisalvi, who is also credited with the construction of the Tower of Pisa.
+It was built in Romanesque style by the architect Diotisalvi, who is also credited with the construction of the Leaning Tower.
 Later, the works were conducted by Nicola Pisano, Giovanni Pisano and Cellino di Nese.

-In the 19th century, along with the renovation that affected the entire Piazza del Duomo and its monuments, the baptistery was the subject of a radical restoration by the architect Alessandro Gherardesca.
-His interventions led to the reconstruction of some portals and much of the decorations.
+In the 19th century, along with the renovation that affected the entire Piazza del Duomo and its monuments, the Baptistery was the subject of a radical restoration by the architect Alessandro Gherardesca.
+His interventions led to the reconstruction of some portals and many of the decorations.

 Despite the denunciations of some intellectuals and prominent personalities of the Pisan culture of the time, the works of the 19th century, directed by the master builder Giovanni Storni, led to the removal of numerous sculptures by Nicola and Giovanni Pisano.
-The original sculptures were almost all lost except for those now exhibited at the Opera del Duomo Museum.
+The original sculptures were almost all lost, except for those now exhibited in the Opera del Duomo Museum.

 ART AND ARCHITECTURE